 The next day we were at it again.
-This time we were out tackle the Water Canyon Trail( FT 76) that starts high on the east side of Mount Taylor.
+This time we were out to tackle the Water Canyon Trail( FT 76) that starts high on the east side of Mount Taylor.
 We had to get there first.
-Taking wrong turn and driving for several miles down the poor quality FR 193 didn't help.
-The sign to for Mosca Lookout intends for you to not take the next right ,but the one after that, on the very high quality Forest Road 453.
-Well, it's a good road up to last mile or so where it becomes steep,rocky,and rutted with one large hump after another which I guess are there to help channel water away.
-Along the way several large jackrabbits crossed in front of us , their ears glowing in the morning light.
-I had thought they were strictly a lowland species and was quite surprised, but happy to see them.The journey flattens out at the trail head, where expansive views of Mount Taylor, and huge swath of New Mexico to the east take over.
+Taking a wrong turn and driving for several miles down the poor quality FR 193 didn't help.
+The sign to for Mosca Lookout intends for you to not take the next right, but the one after that, on the very high quality Forest Road 453.
+Well, it's high quality up to last mile or so where it becomes steep,rocky, and rutted with one large hump after another which I guess are there to help channel water away.
+Along the way several large jackrabbits crossed in front of us, their ears glowing in the morning light.
+I had thought they were strictly a lowland species and was quite surprised, but happy to see them.The vehicle journey flattened out at the trail head, where expansive views of Mount Taylor, and huge swath of New Mexico to the east take over.
 Just to north was Mosca Peak Lookout.

 Those switchbacks brought us down quickly into the forest.
 Along the way we had views of the spruce forest that grows at these lofty altitudes and the wreck of an automobile laying mutely on its back.
 I don't know the make or model, however, because it's very steep indeed to leave the confines of the trail.